 Something that is rarely discussed in the “Renting vs. Buying” equation

-Forget about a math for awhile, and rather answer the following questions:
+Forget about math for while, and rather answer the following questions:

 - For how many years I do anticipate/plan to live in the property?

-- Do I have the job that requires prolonged business trip?
+- Do I have a job that requires a prolonged business trip?

 - Is my job stable enough or my business skills are in relatively high demand, so I can stay in this area for a long time?